Tutorial

 Next Step

-If your current failure is GitHub-specific, open Setup GitHub MCP Server with Cursor or Claude Code.
+If your current problem is repo access or PAT handling, open Setup GitHub MCP Server with Cursor or Claude Code.

-If your current failure is browser-specific, open Setup Playwright MCP with Claude Code.
+If your current problem is browser launch, browser state, or first-page verification, open Setup Playwright MCP with Claude Code.

 Troubleshooting basis